GusMuche/homebridge-zipabox-accessory/README.md

 - [x] Change the refresh rate for each Accessory
 - [x] Explain how to find the UUID
 - [x] Change the name of the package
+- [x] Correction about "success" if not after connection retry
 - [ ] Add a fake switch to reboot the box ?
 - [ ] Rewrite the parameter order to have something more clear and logic (sub division?)
 - [ ] Make a function with reconnect method